(Hybrid, a combination of Campus and Online Courses)

 This specialization in Data Analytics is achievable by opting for four (equivalent to 12 units) selected MSCS courses.
 These additional courses help students broaden their analytical capabilities, a skill increasingly valued in today's data-driven business world.

 For a more aligned learning experience, we suggest business students consider the following MSCS courses.
-The following are the Data Science and Analytics concentration courses:
+The following are the Data Analytics concentration courses: